-Route type: For many.
-This level route takes you along the wooded shoreline of Brothers Water, past Hartsop Hall, to the campsite at Sykeside - OS Explorer Map OL5
+This gently undulating linear route (3.75km round trip) takes you along the wooded shoreline of Brothers Water, past Hartsop Hall, to the campsite at Sykeside - OS Explorer Map OL5

 Continue along the track to historic Hartsop Hall, a 16th century Grade I listed building, owned by the National Trust.
 It stands guard over the side valley of Dovedale.
 At its head, you will see Dove Crag, one of the steepest cliffs in the Lake District.